 Diversity is an Asset

-Whether it’s for a company’s bottom line or for social justice, diversity and inclusion improve your work.
-For impact organizations, it’s critically important to mirror the communities you serve in leadership and the workforce.
-Strong community connections and the impact measurement done right reduce negative and augments positive impact.
+Whether it’s for a company’s bottom line or social justice, diversity and inclusion improve your work.
+For impact organizations, it’s critically essential to mirror the communities you serve in leadership and the workforce.
+Strong community connections and the correct impact measurement reduce harm and augment positive impact.
 Sopact is committed to revealing the stakeholder voice in IMM.